FAQ

 Q: What engine is the game using?

 A: Mega Knockdown uses the Unity engine, and was coded from scratch in C#.
 Inputs are handled via Guavaman's Rewired framework.
+Story scenes are being made with Pixel Crushers' Dialogue System.
+Online play is handled with Mirror together with Facepunch Steamworks.

 Q: Can I make videos/streams of Mega Knockdown, and can I share/post them, and can I monetize them?